The 14 most important criteria for winning the Buy Box on Amazon and how to keep your metrics under control

 Ideal value for Buy Box

 The average response time is calculated from the last 90 days and should not exceed 24 hours.
-However, to be competitive for the Buy Box, the value should rather be 12 hours.
+However, to be competitive for Buy Box, the value should rather be 12 hours.

-Excursus: What does the future bring?
+Excursus: What Does the Future Hold?

 The simplest method to speed up customer service is pre-written responses.
 Once written, they serve as templates for your customer support.
 Online retailers receive thousands of inquiries daily that can be answered quickly using templates.